This Day In Music: January 31

 January 31, 2017 ~ Rock, progressive rock, hard rock, pop rock singer, bassist, guitarist, songwriter John Wetton, full name John Kenneth Wetton, passed away in Bournemouth, UK ~ Best known for his work with King Crimson, UK, and especially Asia, serving as one of the latter's main songwriters often in partnership with Geoff Downes.
 In-demand sideman and collaborator.
 Has worked with the Family, Roxy Music (Viva), Uriah Heep, Brian Eno (Here Come The Warm Jets), Wishbone Ash, Phil Manzanera, Bryan Ferry, Mogul Thrash, Gordon Haskell, Peter Sinfield, Steve Hackett, Phenomena, Icon, Ayreon, Renaissance, and others ~ Wetton was born in 1949

 January 31, 2016 ~ Hardcore punk, post-hardcore, emo, indie rock, rock singer, songwriter Jon Bunch, full name Jonathan James Esbern Bunch, passed away in Long Beach, California, USA ~ Best known for fronting post-hardcore outfit Sense Field and rock band Further Seems Forever.
-Has also worked with War Generation, Lucky Scars, Reason To Believe (Save Yourself), Fields Forever, and others ~ Bunch was born in 1970
+Has also worked with War Generation, Lucky Scars, Reason To Believe (Save Yourself), and Fields Forever ~ Bunch was born in 1970

 January 31, 2007 ~ Kirill Babitzin, commonly known as rock, hard rock, pop singer Kirka, passed away in Helsinki, Finland ~ One of the most popular Finnish rock, pop singers with a career spanning four decades starting in the late 1960s.
 Has worked with the Creatures, the Islanders (Hetki Iyo), the Blues Section, Mosaic, Sarcofagus, and others.
 His 1988 Surun Pyyhit Silmistani solo album would become one of the best-selling albums in Finnish pop, rock history.
 Outside Scandinavia perhaps best known for representing Finland at the 1984 Eurovision Songfestival, reaching 9th place with the song Henaillaan ~ Babitzin was born in 1950

-January 31, 1981 ~ Singer, songwriter Justin Timberlake born in Memphis, Tennessee, USA ~ Most successful singer to emerge from boyband NSYNC's line-up.
+January 31, 1981 ~ Singer, songwriter Justin Timberlake born in Memphis, Tennessee, USA ~ Most successful singer to emerge from boy band NSYNC's line-up.
 Released his Justified solo debut album in 2002 and has consistently reached the higher echelons of the charts since.
-Known for songs such as Cry Me A River, Rock Your Body, SexyBack featuring Timbaland, My Love featuring TI, What Goes Around Comes Around, Suit And Tie featuring Jay-Z, Mirrors, Can't Stop The Feeling and Say Something featuring Chris Stapleton.
-Has also collaborated with Reba McEntire (The Only Promise That Remains), Beyoncé, Esmée Denters, Nelly, Snoop Dogg, 50 Cent (Ayo Technology), Madonna, Ciara, Black Eyed Peas, Meek Mill, and others
+Known for songs such as Cry Me A River, Rock Your Body, SexyBack, My Love, What Goes Around Comes Around, Suit And Tie, Mirrors, Can't Stop The Feeling and Say Something.
+Timberlake is an in-demand collaborator, appearing on songs by Reba McEntire (The Only Promise That Remains), Beyoncé, Esmée Denters, Nelly, Snoop Dogg, 50 Cent (Ayo Technology), Madonna, Ciara, Black Eyed Peas, and Meek Mill

 January 31, 1981 ~ Country singer, songwriter Scotty Wiseman, full name Scott Greene Wiseman, passed away in Gainesville, Florida, USA ~ Formed the duo Lulu Belle & Scotty with his wife Lulu Belle, one of the most popular country acts of the 1930s and 1940s.
-The duo lovingly dubbed “the Sweethearts of Country Music” are best known for Have I Told You Lately That I Love You, written by Wiseman and recorded by well over 150 artists including Tex Ritter, Bing Crosby, Eddie Cochran, Jim Reeves, Elvis Presley, Patti Page, Willie Nelson, Ringo Starr, Roger Whittaker, and others ~ Wiseman was born in 1909
+Lovingly dubbed “the Sweethearts of Country Music”, they are best known for Have I Told You Lately That I Love You.
+Penned by Wiseman, the tune would be recorded by well over 150 artists including Tex Ritter, Bing Crosby, Eddie Cochran, Jim Reeves, Elvis Presley, Patti Page, Willie Nelson, Ringo Starr, and Roger Whittaker ~ Wiseman was born in 1909

 January 31, 1981 ~ Singer, actress, TV presenter Yulia Nachalova, full name Yulia Viktorivna Nachalova, born in Voronezh, Russia ~ About half a dozen albums to her name since the mid-1990s.
 Married to singer Dmitry Lanskoy from 2001 to 2004, with whom she collaborated on the Russian hit Lyubov Raketa.
 Best known for her signature song Geroy Moego Romano ~ Nachalova passed away in 2019